Samantha Juste: Life and career

 Juste and Dolenz began a relationship, prompting such headlines as "Samantha traps Monkee" and "Pops girl goes ape".
 Dolenz appears not to have realised that Juste was a celebrity and the publicity took him by surprise.
 "Monkeemania" was such that some of the Monkees' female fans resented Juste – "she even showed up one day with ink stains on the emerald green dress" – and Dolenz claimed the couple spent a week in her London flat.
-For much of 1967, Juste and Dolenz spent time together in England and the US.
+For much of 1967, Juste and Dolenz remained together in England and the US.
 Ric Klein, Dolenz's friend and best man at his wedding, described a holiday with him in England, during which Juste acted as "permanent guide", travelling with them to Stratford-upon-Avon in a rented Triumph car.
 Then, a few days later, savouring "Swinging" London:Micky and I went to the Carlton Towers to see Samantha Juste in a fashion show and she looked outasite.
 After the show, we took off for Carnaby Street again and we went crazy buying clothes ...
 Micky really dug all the clothes at Biba's and Susan Lockes and practically bought out the stores.
 He also bought a dress for Samantha.
 It was the same dress that Sam wore in the fashion show and it looked fantastic on her.

 Juste wrote articles for the teenage magazine 16 about her time with the Monkees.
 She gave up Top of the Pops and moved with Dolenz to California, where they lived in Laurel Canyon in the Hollywood Hills.
 In June 1967, they attended the Monterey Pop Festival.

 Peter Tork [of the Monkees] and Micky turned up at the pop fest in Monterey, Peter acting as one of the emcees [masters of ceremony], Micky wandering around the grounds dressed as an Indian with a lovely British [woman], Samantha Juste, at his side.